Learning Abroad Center

 Excursions

-While excursions are subject to change, below is a list of potential excursions:
+While subject to change, below is a list of potential excursions and program activities:

 • Marrakech Medina